Beerathon (1680) - Harrisburg, Pennsylvania, USA - MAY 1, 2015

 Pretty good beer from my growler.
 Strong, maybe a little too strong.
 Had two and it snuck up on me.

 alex_alkis (419) - SWEDEN - MAR 2, 2015

 A really powerful and malty imperial IPA.
-It tastes great, but i couldn’t drink up the whole bottle by myself alexsdad06 (10400) - Cincinnati, Ohio, USA - MAR 1, 2015
+It tastes great, but i couldn’t drink up the whole bottle by myself alexsdad06 (11240) - West Chester, Ohio, USA - MAR 1, 2015

 An abundance of off-white head out of the tap, with a yellow gold liquid underneath.
 The head leaves plenty of sticky lacing.
 The generous carbonation also influenced the mouthfeel making feel, I think, lighter than it would otherwise.